OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 Protection measures:

-- Use secure default configurations
+- Use secure default configurations across all environments

 - Automate configuration checks (Infrastructure as Code)

-- Disable unnecessary features
+- Disable all unnecessary features and services

 - Implement a security hardening process